tigerabrodi/sockets-remix-thread-prototype/README.md

 ## Installation

-After forking it, you need two environment variables in an `.env` file for it to run during development.
+After forking it, run `npm install`, then you need two environment variables in an `.env` file for it to run during development.

 `PORT`: **3000**